peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 ![George Fisher in Keswick]({{ site.baseurl }}/images/atr-2019-fishers.jpg){:class="editorial-highlight-center"}
 *George Fisher in Keswick, the starting point of the Abraham's Tea Round*

 Sat in my hotel room the night before, I couldn't help but chuckle at the weather report on [MWIS](https://www.mwis.org.uk/english-welsh-forecast/LD/).
-There was torrential rain through the night followed by low cloud and gusty winds of 60mph: *"Walking ardous much of the day across the fells, difficult in places in morning.
+There was torrential rain through the night followed by low cloud and gusty winds of 60mph: *"Walking ardous much of the day across the fells, in places in morning.
 Some powerful gusts will run downslope."* Well, walking might be difficult but it didn't say anything about running, right?
 Anyway, they build us tough up north.

 The morning started well, leaving Fisher's at 7:45 for an easy run out of Keswick through Portinscale.
 The calves were a little tight but nothing to worry about and I enjoyed the views afforded on the way up Catbells.
 It was to be the last view I saw for a while as I disappeared into the blanket of cloud that hung low over the hills.